weliem/blessed-android/README.md

 }
 ```

-Since this is an asynchronous operation you will receive a callback that indicates success or failure:
+Since this is an asynchronous operation you will receive a callback that indicates success or failure.
+You can use the method `isNotifying` to check if the characteristic is currently notifying or not:

 ```java
 @Override